tderkert/Simple-Caption-Manager/README.md

 # Simple Caption Manager
 A simple web UI to write, modify and manage captions files images.
-Helpful when writing captions for images inteded for training with Stable Diffusion etc.
+Helpful when writing captions for images intended for training with Stable Diffusion etc.

 ## How to use